friends-ce-3-group/capstone-documentation/README.md

 | ---------- | --------- | --------- | --------- | --------- |
 | us-west-2a <br> us-west-2b | Target Tracking <br> CPUUtilization @ 80% <br> MemoryUtilization @ 60% | 2 | 4 | 8 |

 Availability Zones (AZ) are physically separate data centers within a region.
-The ECS cluster is deployed across two AZs to achieve a fault-tolerant architecture because if one AZ experiences issues, such as hardware failures or network problems, the other AZs can continue running the ECS cluster without disruption.
-If one AZ becomes unhealthy or experiences high traffic, ECS will automatically redirect traffic to healthy instances in other AZs.
+The ECS cluster is deployed across two AZs to achieve a fault-tolerant architecture; in the event that one AZ experiences problems such as hardware or network failures, the other AZ can continue running the ECS cluster without disruption.
+Furthermore, if one AZ becomes unhealthy or experiences high traffic, ECS will automatically redirect traffic to healthy instances in other AZs.

-Application auto-scaling is also enabled and both CPU and memory utilization are tracked to provision additional compute resources when the workload is high, thereby enhancing application responsiveness and availability.
+Application auto-scaling was enabled and both CPU and memory utilization are tracked to provision additional compute resources when the workload is high, thereby enhancing application responsiveness and availability.

 #### RDS & Replication